- February 15, 2015

-Step 2: Add a good fitting basic tee shirt or tank, not a sloppy joe.
-The likes of Witchery and Zimmermann make great staple tees that work well with denim, and stick to the same basic colour code in white, black or grey.
+Step 2: Add a well fitting basic tee shirt or tank, not a sloppy joe.
+The likes of Witchery and Zimmermann make great staple tees that work well with denim and stick to the same basic colour code in white, black or grey.

 Step 3: Add a wedge or clog, not thongs and definitely not ugg boots.
 I don’t know who and why someone decided to wear ugg boots in public for the first time, but it’s a trend that should stay in doors.
 Yes, they may be comfy, but the perfect casual look is all about stylized simplicity, not ‘woops I forgot to dress myself properly’.